digitaltrails/vdu_controls/Lux-metering.md

  * A tty device: provide a stream of values separated by carriage-return linefeed.
  * A UNIX FIFO: provide a stream of values separated by linefeed (the normal UNIX line terminator).
- * An executable: provide one value on one linefeed terminated line each time it is run.
+ * An executable: provide one value on one line each time it is run.

 A custom light meter need not supply accurate or realistic values.
 A custom meter can produce any useful sequence or set or values in the